Student in front of three paintings

 • Complete substantial research deliverables

-• Tier 1: Independent project
+• Tier 1: Independent research project

-• Tier 2: Collaborative paper and presentation
+• Tier 2: Team paper and group presentation

 • Gain mentorship and experience relevant to graduate school or future careers